2023 End Of Year Book Survey

 As a reminder, I utilize Perpetual Page Turner and their End of Year Book Survey, so check out their information if you want to do your own end-of-year book tag.

 I had two books that I was going back and forth between.
 I decided to choose Book Lovers by Emily Henry.
-This was the first Emily Henry book I read and it won’t be the last.
+This was the first Emily Henry book I read, and it won’t be the last.
 Book Lovers details the romance between Nora and Charlie as they are rival literary agents who fall in love in a small town in North Carolina.
 I think what made Book Lovers such a good book is how it’s so much more than a romance story.
 It illustrates the bond between the two sisters and Nora confronting her grief over losing her mom.
-This book warmed my heart and Nora and Charlie are so perfect together.
+This book warmed my heart, and Nora and Charlie are so perfect together.

 When I purchased A Deadly Education from my local bookstore, the person who rang me up made a comment about how I have to have the sequel on standby.
-I was so looking forward to this book which made it even more disappointing that this series simply isn’t for me.
+I was so looking forward to this book, which made it even more disappointing that this series simply isn’t for me.

-I reviewed every book I read and the book that stuck out to me for this prompt was A Curious Beginning by Deanna Raybourn.
+I reviewed every book I read, and the book that stuck out to me for this prompt was A Curious Beginning by Deanna Raybourn.
 This is the first book in the Veronica Speedwell series.
-I read this while in Europe this year and it was the perfect book to read while on vacation.
+I read this while in Europe this year, and it was the perfect book to read while on vacation.
 This series centers on Veronica Speedwell, a young woman who is defying social norms by refusing to get married.
 She’s attacked in what seems to be a random act of violence until she’s sent to live with Stoker, a man who’s been assigned to protect her.
 When Veronica’s acquaintance is found murdered, Stoker takes it upon himself to keep Veronica safe.

 The Night Shift by Alex Finlay was the other book I was considering as the best book I read in 2023.
 The Night Shift opens with a crime that occurred in 1999 at a Blockbuster.
 Years later, another murder happens at a local business, and some think the crimes are linked together.
 This book tells the perspective of an FBI agent, a woman who survived the Blockbuster massacre, and the brother of the suspect from the Blockbuster killing.

 As I was reading The Night Shift, I felt like I was reading an episode of Criminal Minds.
-Keller is the FBI agent and I LOVED her.
-She’s eight months pregnant with twins along with being successful in her career.
+Keller is the FBI agent, and I LOVED her.
+She’s eight months pregnant with twins, along with being successful in her career.
 I would read a whole series of Keller investigating crimes.
 In my head, I pictured JJ from Criminal Minds (played by A.J.
 Cook) whenever I read the story from Keller’s perspective.
 I loved the other characters and how everything came together when it was revealed who committed these crimes.
 I did predict who the final killer was, but there were a few other shocking moments that threw me for a loop.

 Image is a book cover for The London Seance Society by Sarah Penner.
 The book is yellow with a mirror in the middle.
 In the mirror, there is a dark blue background with a candle lit.
 Beside the candle are pink and white flowers.
 There's smoke from the candle floating in the air.

 I think whoever illustrates Sarah Penner’s books needs a raise.
-I have read both The Lost Apothecary and The London Seance Society and both of the covers are stunning.
+I have read both The Lost Apothecary and The London Seance Society, and both of the covers are stunning.

 If there is one book series (besides Fourth Wing by Rebecca Yarros) that has a strong fan base, it’s Sarah J. Maas’s books.
-I felt like I was missing something by not reading her books, so I figured why not test the waters by reading A Court of Thorns and Roses.
-I had no expectations when it came to this series and I did like the first book.
-I liked the world that Sarah J. Maas built along with the fae not being able to remove their masks.
-It’s funny, once I finished the book, I read online that this book was a Beauty and the Beast retelling and my brain did not put that together while reading the book.
+I felt like I was missing something by not reading her books, so I figured, why not test the waters by reading A Court of Thorns and Roses?
+I had no expectations when it came to this series, and I did like the first book.
+I liked the world that Sarah J. Maas built, along with the fae not being able to remove their masks.
+It’s funny, once I finished the book, I read online that this book was a Beauty and the Beast retelling, and my brain did not put that together while reading the book.

-I do plan on continuing this series as I think the story and the world that Sarah J. Maas has built are intriguing to me.
+I plan on continuing this series as I think the story and the world that Sarah J. Maas has built are intriguing to me.
 Apparently, some of the characters evolve into different people (Tamlin becomes the villain and Rhys is someone Feyre falls in love with, ummmmm what??????) and I want to see how that goes.

 Legends & Lattes by Travis Baldree is such a cute book.
 It’s basically if a Dungeons & Dragons campaign had a coffee shop and the players had to run the coffee shop, that’s what this book is about.
-This was such a soothing read and I like how there are more low-stakes Fantasy books out there to read.
+This was such a soothing read, and I like how there are more low-stakes fantasy books out there to read.

 My Europe Comics Haul was easily my favorite post I wrote in 2023.
 It was cool to visit some comic book stores overseas.
 I think my favorite store that I went to was Gosh!
 Comics in London.
 Gosh! had a big selection with a lot of local comics printed in the UK.
-They made for the best souvenirs from our trip.
+They made the best souvenirs from our trip.

-Image is a photo of a stack of graphic novels.
 Behind the stack of graphic novels is a tabby cat looking outside.

 This photo perfectly describes what it’s like to own a cat.
 Athena loves being in the background of my photos.

 I think the book I’m looking forward to reading is The Last Housewife by Ashley Winstead.
-Ashley Winstead knows how to write thrillers and I have heard nothing but good things about The Last Housewife.
+Ashley Winstead knows how to write thrillers, and I have heard nothing but good things about The Last Housewife.
 I have heard that it’s really dark, so I might need a breather after reading it.

 As always, Happy Reading!
 Let me know if you end up participating in this end-of-year book survey.